-SALES RISE: Economists forecast that sales of new homes rose 5.9 percent last month to a seasonally adjusted annual rate of 430,000, according to a survey by the data firm FactSet.
-In June, purchases of new homes plunged 8.1 percent to an annual rate of 406,000.
+SALES UP: Economists forecast that sales of new homes rose 4.3 percent last month to a seasonally adjusted annual rate of 430,000, according to a survey by the data firm FactSet.
+That would reverse two straight months of declines, with sales falling 2.4 percent to an annual rate of 412,000 in July after suffering a 7 percent decline in June to 422,000.

-Also, the National Association of Home Builders and Wells Fargo's index of builder sentiment rose in August to 55, up two points from a revised 53 for July.
+The National Association of Home Builders/Wells Fargo builder sentiment index climbed in September to 59, the highest reading since November 2005.
 Readings above 50 indicate more builders view sales conditions as improving.

 - Real Estate